How Launch Monitor Accuracy Is Measured

 FAQ

-Different units can show different numbers due to technology differences (radar vs camera), calibration, alignment, and environmental conditions.
-This doesn't mean one is wrong — they may simply have different measurement biases.
-The important thing is that each unit is consistent with itself session to session.
+Different units show different numbers due to technology differences (radar estimates vs camera measures spin), alignment, ball type, and environmental conditions.
+This doesn't necessarily mean one is wrong — they may have different measurement approaches that produce systematically different readings on the same shot.
+What matters most for practice purposes is that your unit is consistent with itself session to session, so you can track trends over time.

-Generally no — there are no mechanical parts that wear out.
-However, firmware updates can affect accuracy (usually improving it), and camera lenses can get dirty or scratched over time, degrading readings.
-Keep your unit clean, update firmware regularly, and recalibrate if accuracy seems to drift.
+Generally no — there are no mechanical parts that wear out on radar or camera units.
+However, firmware updates can affect accuracy (usually improving it), and camera lenses can get dirty or scratched over time, degrading image clarity.
+Keep your unit clean, update firmware when available, and recalibrate if readings seem to have drifted from their baseline.

 TrackMan and Foresight GCQuad are the two units most widely accepted as professional-grade baselines.
-TrackMan uses dual-radar technology and has decades of validation data.
-It's used by the PGA Tour, virtually all major club fitters, and as the reference standard in independent testing.
-While no device is perfect, TrackMan is the closest thing to a ground truth in golf launch measurement.
+TrackMan uses dual-radar technology and has decades of validation against high-speed camera data and ball-flight physics models.
+It's used by the PGA Tour and as the reference standard in independent testing.
+While no device is perfect, TrackMan is the closest thing to a verified ground truth in golf launch measurement.

 Keep Reading